 No surprise how much I love whoopie pies, below you will find some of my fun creations in different flavors.
 Discovering them in an Amish market in Maryland and Virginia, totally changed my life! ha ha.
 Being the perfect few bits of cake and frosting sandwiched together for a dream come true in my book!
 Not to mention a perfect sweet treat snack.

 My weekly trip to the local farmers market led me to find some beautiful cherries!
 Seeing those dark red berries you just know they are going to be so good!
 Naturally sweet and delicious.
 Cherry pies of course, is where my mind initially gravitated to, but then the idea of Black Forest came swooping in.

 Black Forest-German Cake

 Black Forest also has some significance personally.
-My husband and I’s first Army assignment was in Germany and we made a trip to the famous Black Forest.
+My husband and I’s first Army assignment was in Germany, and we made a trip to the famous German town.
 Beautiful dense forest packed with trees, beautiful Germany homes, shops, and a fun community with good eats.
-We stayed at a beautiful new Pension and it was just a wonderful experience!
+We stayed at a beautiful new Pension, and it was just a wonderful experience!